DoNOF/DoNOF-Documentation/docs/input.rst

 Geometry Optimization
 ^^^^^^^^^^^^^^^^^^^^^

-Related with the previous section, for geometry optimization (RUNTYP=OPTGEO) it is strongly recommended to set USENAG=T and thereby use the conjugate gradient algorithm to find the equilibrium geometry.
+Related with the previous section, for geometry optimization (RUNTYP=OPTGEO) it is strongly recommended to set ICGMETHOD=1 (DEFAULT) or ICGMETHOD=2.
 In fact, the latter has proven to be much more accurate than LBFGS for this task.
 The LBFGS algorithm has been employed before in quantum chemistry programs to optimize the geometry (see http://openmopac.net/Manual/lbfgs.html).
 Since LBFGS employs very low memory it is recommended if a large number of variables is to be optimized.
 Nevertheless, LBFGS may not work accurately if low-energy interactions are significant in our system.

-RUNTYP=OPTGEO may be a computationally demanding task for any USENAG option.
+RUNTYP=OPTGEO may be a computationally demanding task for any ICGMETHOD option.
 Nevertheless, we have demonstrated (JCP 146, 014102 (2017)) that PNOF approximations produce similar equilibrium geometries for perfect pairing or larger coupling options (i.e. NCWO>1).
 Therefore, for RUNTYP=OPTGEO is recommended to employ the minimum value of NCWO, that is, run a single-point calculation and check in the output how many weakly-occupied-orbitals have significant occupancies in each subspace.
 For example, if there are two weakly-occupied-orbitals with non-negligible occupations in each subspace, it will be enough to set NCWO=2 in the RUNTYP=OPTGEO calculation.
 This can save a large amount of computational time and produce similar equilibrium geometries to those that would be obtained by considering all orbitals correlated with a large basis set.

 Recall that if HFID=T and RESTART=F must to be set at the input file of any RUNTYP=OPTGEO calculation, otherwise DoNOF will automatically stop the calculation.